sylvain441/natural-time/README.md

 This **new time standard** is based on common sense and the observation of natural cycles.

-This white paper contains the current specifications of natural time in the English language.
+This repository contains the current specifications of natural time in the English language.
 You may find the first implementation of it written in Javascript here : [github.com/sylvain441/natural-time-js](https://github.com/sylvain441/natural-time-js)

 ![Natural time app](.github/natural-time-app.jpg)